brucechanglongxu/brucechanglongxu.github.io/_posts/2025-03-02-waferscaleAI.md

 The 256-bit SIMD ALU is implemented as an array of lane units operating in parallel.
 For example, a 256-bit wide adder can be build as 16 times 16 bit adders that operate concurrently under a single vector instruction.
 Each lane handles a portion of the data (e.g. element 0 in lane0, element 1 in lane 1 etc.) and the RTL should be parameterized for different element widths (8, 16, 32, 64-bit) selecting the appropriate number of lanes.

+All lanes execute the same operation in lockstep, controlled by a single decoded instruction, which simplifies control logic.
+Care must be taken for SIMD mode control e.g. if an instruction is only 8-wide (32-bit each), the hardware might deactivate the unused lanes or merge results to reduce power.
+Ensuring data aligns to lane boundaries is important so that no lane is idle or handling misaligned chunks.
+For Heisenberg's special SIMD-32 mode (for 8-bit ops), this likely involves an extra set of 8 ALUs ("wart" datapath) or time-multiplexing existing lanes, which the RTL must integrate so that a single instruction can drive twice as many operations.

+**Pipeline Depth and Latency:** To minimize latency, we kept the pipeline relatively shallow for arithmetic operations (the goal being 2-3 cycle result latency for most ops).
+In RTL, this means combining logic stages carefully.
+For instance, an FMA (fused multiply-add) might be split into a multiple stage and an add stage with intermediate register, achiving a 2-cycle latency.
+Bypasses are then inserted from the output of the add stage back to the input of a subsequent operation.
+Wherever a single-cycle bypass wasn't feasible (due to wide datapath or long wire delay), the architecture employs multi-cycle bypass with scoreboard control.

 ## DFT and Testability